-Book a tour here: Northern Lights Chase from Tromsø (includes possible bonfire, warm clothing to borrow, and a souvenir photo)
+Book a tour here: Northern Lights Chase from Tromsø (includes possible bonfire and dinner)

 Another highlight of visiting Norway at this time of year is the opportunity to go dogsledding in the snow.
 Many local mushers have teams that they race in the Finnmarksløpet, the longest dogsled race in Europe that begins and ends in Alta each March.

 Which means that, during the rest of the winter, you can visit and possibly even drive a sled of your own.